-Getting adequate rest and nutrition throughout leukemia treatment is important for feeling your best, but drinking alcohol can increase the risk of dehydration or nutrient deficiency during cancer treatment.
+Getting adequate rest and nutrition during leukemia treatment is important for feeling your best, and drinking alcohol can increase the risk of dehydration or nutrient deficiency during cancer treatment.
 Drinking alcohol makes it harder for the body to break down and absorb vital nutrients that help protect against cancer, like vitamins A, C, D, E, and folate.

-Some forms of leukemia come with an increased risk of developing a second type of cancer, or secondary cancer.
-For example, people with chronic myeloid leukemia have a 30 percent higher risk of developing secondary cancer than the general population, making risk reduction important.
+Some forms of leukemia come with an increased risk of developing a second type of cancer (secondary cancer).
+For example, people with chronic myeloid leukemia have a 30 percent higher risk of a secondary cancer diagnosis than the general population, making risk reduction important.
 However, drinking alcohol can increase the risk of certain cancers, such as colorectal cancer and prostate cancer.
-Alcohol is also known to cause several forms of cancer, such as cancer of the esophagus and mouth, liver cancer, and throat cancer.
-Alcohol can also raise the levels of estrogen in the body, which is a key factor in breast cancer.
+Alcohol is also known to cause cancer, such as cancer of the esophagus and mouth, liver cancer, and throat cancer.
+Drinking alcohol can also raise the levels of estrogen in the body, which is a key factor in breast cancer.

 According to the American Cancer Society, it is best not to drink alcohol.
 The more you can reduce your drinking, the more you can reduce the risks to your health.
-If you choose to drink, it is best to do so in moderation.
-The Centers for Control and Disease Prevention (CDC) recommends less than one drink per day for women or two drinks per day for men.
+If you choose to drink alcohol, it is best to do so in moderation — less than one drink per day for women or two drinks per day for men.

 For some people, however, drinking moderately is challenging.
-Binge drinking, feeling out of control of your drinking, or having negative feelings around your drinking may point to alcohol misuse or alcohol use disorder.
+Heavy drinking in a short period of time (binge drinking), feeling out of control of your drinking, or having negative feelings about your drinking may point to alcohol misuse or alcohol use disorder.
 If you are concerned about your alcohol use or that of a loved one, there are many support groups, substance abuse treatment programs, and other tools to help.
-Speak to your health care provider for more information and resources.
+Speak to your health care team for more information and resources.

-MyLeukemiaTeam is the social network for people with leukemia.
-More than 9,000 members come together to ask questions, give advice, and share their experiences with others who understand life with leukemia.
+MyLeukemiaTeam is the online social network for people with leukemia and their loved ones.
+More than 12,000 members come together to ask questions, give advice, and share their experiences with others who understand life with leukemia.

 Do you have experience with alcohol and leukemia?
 Share your thoughts in the comments below or by starting a discussion on MyLeukemiaTeam.